armory/docs/content/en/scale-agent/reference/api/dynamic-accounts.md

 ## Get an account by ID
 `GET /armory/accounts/{accountId}`

-Return account details based on the account ID.
+Return account details based on the `accountId`.

 ### Top level response fields
  - `name`: The account name.